The $B^0 \to J/\psi f_0(1370,1500,1710)$ decays: an opportunity for scalar glueball hunting: PERTURBATIVE QCD CALCULATIONs

 \subsection{\boldmath{PQCD calculations of $B^0 \to J/\psi f_0$}}

 In the past two decades, PQCD approach, one of the popular factorization approaches on the basis of QCD, has been widely employed to study varieties of $B$-meson decays.
 Furthermore, the (quasi-) two-body $B$-meson decays into $J/\psi$ plus a light meson (or resonance) ~\cite{Chen:2005ht,Li:2006vq,Liu:2009yno,Liu:2012ib,Liu:2013nea,Wang:2015uea,Liu:2019ymi,Yao:2022zom} have been studied in PQCD approach at the known NLO accuracy and most theoretical predictions are in agreement with the current data.
 Particularly, the PQCD study of the decays $B^0 \to J/\psi f_0(500,980)$~\cite{Liu:2019ymi} provided basically consistent predictions with the experimental measurements by different collaborations such as CDF, CMS, D0 and LHCb.
 Therefore, for investigating the decays $B^0 \to J/\psi f_0(1370,1500,1710)$, it is natural to follow the same analytic calculations presented in Ref.~\cite{Liu:2019ymi}.
-As discussed in~\cite{Liu:2019ymi}, the factorization formulas $F_{fe}$ and $M_{nfe}$ from factorizable and nonfactorizable emission diagrams of $B^0 \to J/\psi f_0$ are analogous to the longitudinal ones of $B^0 \to J/\psi V$~\cite{Liu:2013nea}.
-While, we need essential replacements of information from the vector meson to the $f_0$ appropriately.
-So, for simplicity, we will not present $F_{fe}$ and $M_{nfe}$ here for the decays $B^0 \to J/\psi f_0$ explicitly.
-The interested readers can refer the related equations, e.g., Eqs.~(37) and~(40), in~\cite{Liu:2013nea} for detail.